A history lesson

 Response was a blue-version of the normally red-focused Caldera to allow autonomous blue agent capabilities, such as detection training.

 And the list goes on.
 By the end of v2 support, the team had written and supported more than 15 open-source plugins.

-Early in my career, I worked as an offensive cyber operator for the U.S. military.
-The job took me around the world, often dropping me in undesirable locations in order to help some greater mission.
+Early in my career, I worked for the U.S. military as a cyber operator.
+The job took me around the world, often dropping me in interesting locations to help a greater cause.
 When in the states, my team was intentionally stationed (geographically) apart.
 I worked from the midwest, with other team members dialing in from the northeast, D.C. and the west coast.

-This was the one job I had that mirrored a spy movie: we rotated phone numbers every 3 months and ran through a number of hacker “handles” as we trashed them after each contract.
+This was the one job I had that mirrored a spy movie, to some extent: we rotated phone numbers every 3 months and ran through a number of hacker “handles” as we trashed them after each contract.